-Toronto, ON (Monday, October 22, 2018) – A map of the cells in the human liver has been created by University Health Network Transplant Program and University of Toronto researchers, revealing for the first time differences between individual cells at the molecular level which can have a profound impact on their behaviour in tissue, tumours and disease.
+A map of the cells in the human liver has been created by University Health Network Transplant Program and University of Toronto researchers, revealing for the first time differences between individual cells at the molecular level, which can have a profound impact on their behaviour in tissue, tumours and disease.

 Using powerful, state-of-the-art technologies and software engineering, the research team, led by Drs.
-Sonya MacParland and Ian McGilvray, scientists at University Health Network's (UHN) Transplant Program, Toronto General Hospital Research Institute and Dr. Gary Bader, Professor at the Donnelly Centre for Cellular and Biomolecular Research at the University of Toronto (U of T), mapped out the cellular landscape of 8,444 individual cells obtained from the tissues of healthy deceased donor human livers.
+Sonya MacParland and Ian McGilvray, scientists at UHN's Transplant Program and Toronto General Hospital Research Institute, and Dr. Gary Bader, Professor at the Donnelly Centre for Cellular and Biomolecular Research at the University of Toronto (U of T), mapped out the cellular landscape of 8,444 individual cells obtained from the tissues of healthy deceased donor human livers.

 "We present a comprehensive view of the liver at single cell resolution that outlines new characteristics of resident cells in the liver, and in particular provides a new map of the human hepatic immune microenvironment," note the authors.

 The authors will also make their research available to the

 Human Cell Atlas Project, an international, open-access, collaborative effort to map all human cells to help scientists understand how genetic variation impacts disease risk and influences health.

 Because it is an open, free resource for any researchers in the world, it will accelerate discoveries which will in turn inform new treatments and drug development.